Ali-Aldulaimi/AutomatedTestSystem/LabjackLibrary/Readme.md

-This repository contains several critical files that are instrumental in the automated testing of AQ-G257 protection relays using a Jenkins Pipeline and Robot Framework.
+This repository contains several critical files that are instrumental in the automated testing of AQ-G25x protection relays using a Jenkins Pipeline and Robot Framework.
 Below are detailed descriptions of three key files: FuncsList.robot, Keywords.robot, and LabjackLib.py.

 ### 1. FuncsList.robot
-## Overview

 FuncsList.robot is a Robot Framework resource file that serves as a central repository of reusable keywords and variables.
 It is designed to enhance modularity and reusability across various test suites.